igorescobar/jQuery-Mask-Plugin/README.md

 ## Contributing
  * **Bug Reporting**: Yes!
 You can contribute opening [issues](https://github.com/igorescobar/jQuery-Mask-Plugin/issues)!
  * **Documenting**: Do you think that something in our [docs](https://github.com/igorescobar/jQuery-Mask-Plugin/tree/gh-pages) should be better?
-Do you have a cool idea to make to increase the awesomeness?
+Do you have a cool idea to increase the awesomeness?
 Summit your pull request with your idea!
  * **Bug Fixing**: No time to lose?
 Fix it and help others!
 Write some [tests](https://github.com/igorescobar/jQuery-Mask-Plugin/tree/master/test) to make sure that everything are working propertly.
  * **Improving**: Open an [issue](https://github.com/igorescobar/jQuery-Mask-Plugin/issues) and lets discuss it.
 Just to make sure that you're on the right track.
  * **Sharing**: Yes!
 Have we saved some of your time?
 Are you enjoying our mask plugin?
 Sharing is caring!
 Tweet it!
 Facebook it!
 Linkedin It(?!) :D